lvyitian/briarjar/README.md

 For convenience, you can use the `start_briarjar.sh` script after building.
 ```
-./start_briarjar.sh [--tui | tui ]
+./start_briarjar.sh [--tui | tui]
 ```

 ## Disclaimer

-This is a diploma thesis and is not intended for public use at the moment.
+This is a diploma project and is not intended for public use at the moment.
 Use at your own risk.